PowerDNS/pdns/docs/markdown/types.md

  primary hostmaster serial refresh retry expire default_ttl
 ```

 Besides the primary and the hostmaster, all fields are numerical.
-PDNS has a set of default values:
+PowerDNS has a set of default values:

  * primary: [`default-soa-name`](authoritative/settings.md#default-soa-name) configuration option
  * hostmaster: `hostmaster@domain-name`